Walang Kapalit: Plot

 Noel and Melanie find themselves in unhappy marriages.
 Ronald abuses the pregnant Melanie who later on miscarries, and Cynthia's insecurities tax Noel's good nature.
 Noel and Melanie are co-workers, and bond again.
 They find refuge in their friendship; Ronald and Cynthia have an affair, and their encounter is caught on camera and becomes a sex tape.
 Ronald uses the footage to blackmail Cynthia, hoping that Noel's life will be worse than his own.
 Moody (Candy Pangilinan) discovers the video and tells Melanie, who decides to keep it secret.
 Ronald exposes it, leaving everyone connected to him and Cynthia stunned by the scandal.
-Noel and Melanie file for divorce & annulment from their respective spouses, and Cynthia tries to burn down Ronald's house in revenge.
+Noel and Melanie file for divorce and annulment from their respective spouses, and Cynthia tries to burn down Ronald's house in revenge.
 She is admitted to a mental hospital, where she meets Dr. Victor Hizon (TJ Trinidad).

 Years later, Noel and Melanie reunite and marry.
 Soon after Melanie learns she is pregnant, however, Ronald and Cynthia reappear seeking revenge.
 Arnold's business is bankrupt, and he blames Ronald.
 Melanie gives Arnold and Elaine (Susan Africa) money from her mother's estate.

 Arnold accuses Melanie of murdering Ronald, and Noel believes that he broke his promise to Agnes to protect Melanie.
 Cynthia, who has avenged Ronald for destroying her marriage to Noel, kidnaps Noel and Melanie's newborn child and renames him Ernest.

 Four years later, Rodney comes forward as a witness of Ronald's murder by Cynthia.
 She is arrested, and Melanie is released.
 Bryan tells Noel that Cynthia has his son.
 Ernest recognizes Cynthia as his mother, and refuses to warm up to his biological parents.
 Melanie becomes a maid to be close to Ernest, and Victor commits suicide.

 Noel finally discovers that Ceding is his mother; angry at first, he accepts her.
 Cynthia, however, is unwilling to tell Ernest about his biological parents.
 They are having a heart-to-heart talk on the prison roof when Melanie arrives, followed by Bryan and Noel.
 After taking Ernest hostage, she eventually releases the child and commits suicide.
 Noel and Melanie finally live peacefully with Ernest, Ceding, and Moody.